Nancy Fraser

 Nancy Fraser (/ˈfreɪzər/; born May 20, 1947) is an American philosopher, critical theorist, feminist, and the Henry A. and Louise Loeb Professor of Political and Social Science and professor of philosophy at The New School in New York City.
 Widely known for her critique of identity politics and her philosophical work on the concept of justice, Fraser is also a staunch critic of contemporary liberal feminism and its abandonment of social justice issues.
 Fraser holds honorary doctoral degrees from four universities in three countries, and won the 2010 Alfred Schutz Prize in Social Philosophy from the American Philosophical Association.
-She was President of the American Philosophical Association Eastern Division for the 2017-2018 term.
+She was President of the American Philosophical Association Eastern Division for the 2017–2018 term.

+Early life and education

+Fraser came from a mixed second generation immigrant family, with a Jewish father and a mother of Irish Catholic and Jewish heritage.
+Her father's parents were Eastern European immigrants of primarily Lithuanian and Polish descent.
+Her maternal grandmother's family was of Irish Catholic descent.
+Her grandmother's father was a Jewish peddler.
+She describes her parents as "Jewish and very Jewish-identified", but not religious.
+She had a bat mitzvah and attended High Holiday services at synagogue.
+She earned her bachelor's degree in philosophy at Bryn Mawr College in 1969, and a PhD in philosophy from the CUNY Graduate Center in 1980.

 Career

-Fraser earned her bachelor's degree in philosophy at Bryn Mawr in 1969, and a PhD in philosophy from the CUNY Graduate Center in 1980.
 She taught in the philosophy department at Northwestern University for many years before moving to the New School in 1995.
 She has been a visiting professor at universities in Germany, France, Spain, and the Netherlands.
 In addition to her many publications and lectures, Fraser is a former co-editor of Constellations, an international journal of critical and democratic theory, where she remains an active member of the Editorial Council.
 She has been invited to deliver the Tanner Lectures at Stanford University and the Spinoza Lectures at the University of Amsterdam.
+In 2024, a job offer to give lectures at the University of Cologne was rescinded after it was discovered that Fraser had signed a letter "Philosophy for Palestine".
+Fraser called the decision to disinvite her "philosemitic McCarthyism".